Diagrams and irregular connections on the Riemann sphere: Diagrams for general connections

-The definition of the diagram involves a choice of $SL_2(\C)$ transformation.
+The construction of the diagram given above involves a choice of $\SL_2(\C)$ transformation.
 The explicit formulas for the number of edges and our understanding of the Legendre transform allow us to give a direct expression of the core diagram, which we may then take as the definition of the core diagram as in the introduction.

 Let $I=\cir{q},I'=\cir{q'}$ be circles at points $a,a'\in\Pbb^1$.
 Using similar notations as before, we write $\beta:=\ram(q)$, $\beta':=\ram(q')$ and

 where the coefficients $b_i,b'_i\in\C$ are non-zero, and set $\alpha:=\alpha_0=\Irr(q)$, $\alpha':=\alpha'_0=\Irr(q')$.
 If $q$ and $q'$ are both at infinity, that is if $a=a'=\infty$, then we know from a previous lemma the number of edges $B_{\cir{q},\cir{q'}}$, which depends only on the degrees of the terms of $q$ and $q'$.
 Let us denote by $B^{\infty}_{\cir{q},\cir{q'}}$ this formula.